 Then add the seasonings.

 Bring to a boil and simmer for 30 minutes or so over low heat, uncovered.

 Add the vinegar and stir to combine.
 Simmer for one minute, then remove the pan from the heat and stir in the lemon juice.

-It’s really good with chicken, but it’s especially good with spicy, smoked brisket!
-I’m sure it’s good with spare ribs, but I’m still not a huge fan of them.
+It’s really good with grilled chicken or slow-cooked ribs, but it’s especially good with spicy, smoked brisket!